 And that is it, the camping in Spiti Valley experience concludes here.

 Other Things To Know

 I carried my standard ‘Quechua Arpenaz 2 Tent’, which is definitely not meant to stand high altitude and gusty winds, yet it proved to be quite reliable.
 But to tell you the truth it was a little unstable in few places, particularly in Chandratal, due to the tent’s comparatively poor air resistance.
-I’d suggest a better air resistant tent (Coleman tents are particularly good for such adventure) among other options, that stand against a good air blow.
+I’d suggest a tent with better air resistance.
 A sleeping bag which allows you to be comfortable in temperatures falling under -5 degree Celsius is a must.

 If you’re solo, it is advised to camp close to some kind of civilization (use the red dots in the map, as your camping location).
-Because some species are better left alone, and you’re not one of them.
-From convenience to safety – camping under the security of a town or some kind of settlement provides better prospects.
-And getting permission from locals, if you think an empty land might be owned by someone, is – you’ll see – is never a problem.
+Because some animals are better left alone, and you’re not one of them.

 Related read this Cheap Spiti Valley Tour if you want to visit there in the minimum possible budget.

 If you know of more camping places in Spiti Valley, please share in the comments below!